Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/kafka-cluster-sasl-protocol.md

     clusterid.kafkasasl.jaasconfig.oauthbearer=org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule Required clientId="klaw" clientSecret="clientSecret" unsecuredLoginStringClaim_sub="sub";
     ```

-12. Add relevant ACLs on the Apache Kafka cluster (IP/Principal based) to authorize Klaw to create topics and ACLs.
-This can be
+12. Add the necessary access control lists (ACLs) to the Apache Kafka cluster to authorize Klaw to create topics and ACLs.
-    done using: :
+    For example:

     `--operation All --clusterCluster:kafka-cluster --topic "*"`

-13. Re-deploy the Klaw Cluster API with the updated configuration.
-This will
+13. Redeploy the Klaw Cluster API with the updated configuration.
+This enables Klaw to connect to the
-    apply the changes and enable Klaw to connect to the Apache Kafka cluster
+    Apache Kafka cluster using the SASL_SSL protocol.
-    using SSL protocol.